gammarf/grf_sphinx/server.rst

 A server may host many *clusters*.
 Clusters are groupings of stations.
 There may be a different cluster per city, for example.

 Clusters are composed of *stations*.
 A station is identified by a *stationid* which is unique to both the cluster and the server.
-Because a stationid is unique to the server (not just the cluster), users in different clusters can message each other, and request remotetasks from one another, across cluster boundaries.
+Because a stationid is unique to the server, users in different clusters can message each other, request remotetasks from one another, across cluster boundaries.

-A server has an administrator that can add, delete, and edit clusters, stations, and other information for stations that utilize that server.

 Web Interface
 =============